Google Chrome 80 Release and SameSite Cookies Behavior

 Customers who embed the Glance viewer code in an iframe on their domain will be impacted by the rollout of this change.
 Agents will likely see a "401 unauthorized" error from Glance, and console warnings about the Glance cookie not being written.

 If you embed the glance viewer code in an iframe on your page, please contact Glance to enable the fix.

-Alternatively, customers can disable SameSite by default cookies in their agent's chrome://flags, or open the Glance viewer in a new window instead of an iframe.
+Alternatively, agents can disable SameSite by default cookies in their agent's chrome://flags, or open the Glance viewer in a new window instead of an iframe.

 Impact on Glance for Salesforce

 Salesforce Orgs on the Winter 20 release will see negative impacts to some Salesforce integrations.
 This is not isolated to Glance, and Salesforce is aware of the issue and has a fix in place for the Spring 20 release.
 See this Salesforce help article for more information.